OSInside/kiwi/doc/source/building_images/build_expandable_disk.rst

   possible target devices are discovered the image is deployed to the first device. ``kiwi_oemunattended`` in the initrd

+oemconfig.oem-unattended-id Element
+  The target disk device for the installation is selected according to the specified device ID.
+The device ID corresponds to the name of the device as it exists for the configured `devicepersistency`.
+By default this is the `by-uuid` device name.
+If no such representation exist e.g for ramdisk devices, the unix device node can be used to select.
+The given name must be present in the device list detected by kiwi.

 oemconfig.oem-skip-verify Element
   Do not perform the checksum verification process after install of the image to the target disk.
 The verification process computes